 Most of all, our young athletes should have fun at sports and enjoy their experiences.
 A healthy active lifestyle begins in childhood and is a good lifelong learning habit.

-James Slauterbeck, MD, is an orthopedic surgeon at the University of Vermont Medical Center and associate professor at the University of Vermont College of Medicine.
+James Slauterbeck, MD, is an orthopedic surgeon at the University of Vermont Medical Center and associate professor at the Larner College of Medicine at UVM.